MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 ```

-In the CSS, before doing anything let's center everything on the screen at the first place.
+In the CSS, before doing anything, let's center everything on the screen in the first place.

-Using *flex* with the `body`, we can center everything on the screen.
+Here, we use *flexbox* to do the job.

 ```css